fuelen/pico_sm/README.md

 # PicoSM - Pico State Management

 ## About
-Very small Elixir library for state transitions validation.
+Very small and fast Elixir library for state transitions validation with ability to generate graphical representation of the flow using `graphviz`.
-Motivation: a library that allows having many initial states (unlike many other FSM realizations) using implicit `nil` as an initial state.

 ## Usage
-Define a module
+Define a module with a set of simple transition rules, using `nil` as an initial state
 ```elixir
 defmodule MyFlow do
   use PicoSM,